 - Apathy; unable to see that others have less

-- Self-focused; it all revolves around you, your feelings, your needs, your right-now wants
+- Self-focus; your feelings, your needs, your right-now wants w/o seeing others

 - Critical of self or others